JSethCreates/jellyfin-script-spotlight/README.md

 # Spotlight - Trailers on the Jellyfin Homepage

-**Spotlight** helps you rediscover your media by playing trailers fetched from your libraries' metadata — creating a living, constantly evolving homepage slideshow that highlights your collection.
+**Spotlight** helps you rediscover your media by playing trailers fetched from your libraries' metadata — creating a living, evolving homepage slideshow that highlights your collection.

 ---

 ### How Spotlight works

-- **A dynamic slideshow**
+- **Dynamic discoveries**
   Spotlight searches your library for a random movie or series (configurable in the HTML file).
-If the item has a background image and a logo, it creates a slide with various metadata.
+If the item has a background image and a logo, it creates a slide.
   When a movie or series has a trailer linked in its metadata, Spotlight fetches and embeds that YouTube trailer directly on the slide.
   It can also read from a static list of media in list.txt (more below)

-- **Dynamic aspect ratio detection**
+- **Trailer aspect ratio detection**
   Spotlight uses noembed to determine each trailer’s true aspect ratio.
-The container is dynamically resized to minimize letterboxing and pillarboxing, showing as much video on the screen as possible.
-(Hard-coded black bars inside the video itself cannot be removed.)
+The container is dynamically resized to minimize letterboxing and pillarboxing, showing as much video area in teh frame as possible.
+(Hard-coded black bars on the yt video itself cannot be clipped.)

 - **Cinematic YouTube playback**
   Trailers are embedded using YouTube’s minimal player configuration: